 Orange Juice

 Orange juice is easily available in many homes and markets.
-It’s the most suitable substitute for orange extract due to the similarity in flavor, but one obvious difference is the amount of liquid.
+It’s the most suitable substitute for orange extract thanks to it being exactly the same flavor, but one obvious difference is the amount of liquid.
 With a concentrated orange extract, you only need a few drops to enhance the flavor of your dish.
+You’ll need to use it in a recipe that calls for a significant volume of liquid.
+Substitute 1 cup of orange juice for every ½ teaspoon of orange extract + 1 cup of water called for in the recipe.

 Orange Zest

 Orange zest is the simplest alternative to orange extract.
 If your recipe doesn’t require any liquid and only needs the citrus flavor, orange zest is the best substitute.
+The zest of orange is grated orange peel, which adds a tang to recipes.
+As an approximation, one orange yields about 2-3 tablespoons of zest.
+More orange zest will be needed to substitute orange extracts, so use it in a 2:1 ratio.

 Orange Liqueur